 28 Portland Square, St Paul’s, Bristol BS2 8SA

-Situated on Portland Square in St Pauls (near the ‘wedding cake church’, just five minutes from Bristol city centre and Stokes Croft, this former boot factory has been very recently refurbed with the help of local artists, into a fun 23-bedroom boutique hotel with a coffee shop, bar, kitchen, event space and garden.
-So recent in fact, that it hasn’t even opened yet – and there is much excitement for when it does!
+Artist Residence Bristol is situated on Portland Square in St Pauls (near the ‘wedding cake church’, just five minutes from Stokes Croft and Bristol city centre.
+A former boot factory, the hotel has been very recently transformed with the help of local artists, into one of the hippest hotels in Bristol.

 From industrially-styled nooks, to hideaways with a splash of bohemian luxe and a split-level, view-heavy retreat, the bedrooms are all eclectically-decorated, yet not compromising on comfort.
 Creative guests will love gazing at the urban, pop, and abstract art, photography and neon installations hanging harmoniously across the old walls.

-Housed in a grade II* listed Georgian building, just off Clifton Triangle, these five luxury suites have been spruced up with fresh, funky decor and lavish hand-crafted furnishings.
-Sumptuous features in each room include a state of the art projection cinema and sound system, a phenomenally comfy bed, video painting installation, kitchenette, dining space, Delonghi espresso coffee machine (with milk frother!) and a Roberts radio.
+Housed in a grade II* listed Georgian building, just off Clifton Triangle, these five luxury suites are more akin to serviced apartments than a boutique hotel.
+Spruced up with fresh, funky decor and lavish hand-crafted furnishings, rooms all have a state of the art projection cinema and sound system, a phenomenally comfy bed, video painting installation, kitchenette, dining space, Delonghi espresso coffee machine (with milk frother!) and a Roberts radio.

 You’re in a great position to explore Bristol from here – the beautiful parkland and epic panoramic city views of Brandon Hill and iconic landmark, Cabot Tower, are just a stroll across Berkeley Square.
 Clifton Village, Park Street, the city centre and Harbourside are all within easy walking distance (although you’ll need some puff to get back up hilly Park Street!)